matyevaa/candy-store/README.md

   * The product image.
   * The price of a unit of the product.
   * The number of units in stock.
-  * A small text/number input field where the user can enter the number of units of the product they want to add to their cart.
-      * This field should initially contain the value 0 for all products, and, importantly, users should be able to modify the value of this field independently for each different product.
   * A button that says "add to cart".

 Implement a distinct component to display each individual product.
 You should also add some CSS to make this list relatively visually appealing.
 The styling doesn't need to be super polished, but you should make your application look roughly like a regular online store.
 For example, all of the product images displayed in the product list should be the same size.
 You may choose how to implement this CSS.
 For example, writing a simple CSS file is fine, or you can use Emotion (or another CSS-in-JS library, if you want to explore).